PhilipQuirke/SkyCombAnalystHelp/Flight.md

 ## For most of the flight have the video cameras pointing down
-We recommend that during the data collection Legs of your missions, the camera be pointing downwards.
+We recommend that during the data collection Legs of your missions, the camera is pointing downwards.

-The thermal camera can detect objects under some depth of foliage (depending on density of foliage, temperature of animal, ambient temperature, etc).
+This is less important when flying over low scrub.
+When flying over trees, the thermal camera can detect objects under some depth of foliage (depending on density of foliage, temperature of animal, ambient temperature, etc).
 A downwards orientation minimises the depth of foliage between the thermal camera and the animal, and increases detection rates.

 You can use a straight-down camera angle (aka 90 degrees down angle).